 As the co-founder of 1886 River Road, an off-the-grid nature retreat, and the Creative Director at Satellite Gallery, Nicole designs spaces and experiences that inspire creativity and connection.
 Her work spans fine art, digital media, and large-scale installations, exploring the intersection of design, visual storytelling, and the natural world.

-Alongside her professional work, Nicole co-founded Luminary Interactive Media, a digital agency focused on creating video documentaries, ads, and digital experiences for small businesses.
-Her background in graphic design and computer science, paired with extensive corporate and creative experience, enables them to bridge the gap between technology and artistry.
 Nicole holds a BA in Graphic Design and Computer Science from Rutgers University, and her work has been exhibited in galleries and events across the country.
-When not creating, Nicole lives in New Hope, PA, with her husband (Joe), two children, two cats, and a few chickens, all of whom influence and inspire their creative journey.
+When not creating, Nicole lives in New Hope, PA, with her husband (Joe), two children, and three cats all of whom influence and inspire her creative journey.